-- Herbs De Provence: give this dish a sophisticated flavor and a little je ne sais qua!
-Herbs de Provance is a French spice blend of thyme, rosemary, savory, marjoram, and sage.
+- Herbs De Provence: give this dish a sophisticated flavor.
+Herbs de Provence is a French spice blend of thyme, rosemary, savory, marjoram, and sage.
 It’s probably THE most used spice in my kitchen – you can get a jar of Herbs de Provence for a few bucks on Amazon if you don’t have any already.
 I highly recommend this spice blend.

 - Coconut Cream: to stir in for a silky finish.
-I like a full-fat coconut cream, which makes this soup really #extra! if you eat dairy you can also add a dollop of craime fraishe or greek yogurt instead.
+I like a full-fat coconut cream, which makes this soup really extra! if you eat dairy you can also add a dollop of crème fraiche or Greek yogurt instead.

 How Do I Make This Vegan French Carrot Lentil Soup?

 In a Dutch oven, heat the olive oil over low heat.
 Add the onion and sauté on low for 7 or 8 minutes until the onions begin to soften.

 Add the carrots, celery, onions, red lentils, bay leaves, Herbes De Provence, and Vegetable stock and bring to a boil.
 Reduce heat to low and simmer the soup for 30 minutes until the red lentils are cooked through and the carrots soften.